Spear Phishing Attacks - How? Why?

 Example of a PhishingBox Facebook-themed phishing template used in user awareness training.

 The latest Facebook phishing scams demonstrate how quickly attackers adapt.
-What used to be simple credential-stealing pages has evolved into sophisticated redirect abuse, impersonation of Meta business infrastructure, and high-volume campaigns targeting advertisers and organizations.
+What used to be simple credential-stealing pages has evolved into redirect abuse, impersonation of Meta business infrastructure, and high-volume campaigns targeting advertisers and organizations.

 By combining MFA, password managers, internal monitoring, and regular phishing awareness training, individuals and businesses can significantly reduce the risk of compromise.